momentohq/public-dev-docs/docs/develop/integrations/cloudflare.md

 ### Using the Momento Web SDK

-First let's navigate to the relevant example directory to use Momento's HTTP API in a Cloudflare worker.
+First let's navigate to the relevant example directory to use Momento's Web SDK in a Cloudflare worker.

 ```bash
 cd examples/cloudflare-workers/web-sdk